jgeumlek/WiimoteGlue/README.md

 ##Requirements

-* Needs the wiimote kernel driver.
+* Needs the wiimote kernel driver, hid-wiimote.
 * Built on top of the xwiimote library, a handy wrapper for the kernel driver.
 * Uses uinput for creating the virtual gamepads
 * Uses udev for finding connected Wii controllers.